 - Keep a 3-day supply of foods and equipment for your "Emergency Diet" in a backpack that can be carried by one person.
-This way you will be able to quickly move to a shelter or to travel elsewhere for dialysis, if necessary. - Check this pack every six months for expiry date and replace as needed. - Select foods that you can replace regularly so that they will not get too old. - You may not have electricity, water or cooking equipment, so plan meals that do not need to be cooked. - Keep important equipment such as can openers and hand sanitizers in your backpack. - Keep a copy of these guidelines with your 3-day food supply (in your pack) and at your work.
+This way you will be able to quickly move to a shelter or to travel elsewhere for dialysis, if necessary. - Check this pack every six months for expiry date and replace as needed. - You may not have electricity, water or cooking equipment, so plan meals that do not need to be cooked. - Keep important equipment such as can openers and hand sanitizers in your backpack. - Keep a copy of these guidelines with your 3-day food supply (in your pack) and at your work.